What is Phosphatidylcholine and How Can it Benefit Your Health?

 How to Increase Phosphatidylcholine in the Body

-Since PC in food is broken down into phospholipids + choline, it’s not possible to reach optimal levels of PC through diet alone.
+Since PC in food is broken down into essential fatty acids + choline, it’s not possible to reach optimal levels of PC through diet alone.
 PC gets taken apart by phospholipase enzymes to send choline to make acetylcholine, and then some choline reunites with phospholipids to make PC in the liver.
 This process wanes as we age.
 In fact, an adult is lucky to have 10% of the PC they had at birth.
 This is why supplementation of PC is necessary and recommended.